ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 {:refdef: style="text-align: center;"}
   <img src='/assets/2021-07-07-interpretable-robust-trees/BBM_RS_add_noise.png'>
 {:refdef}
-The idea is that if the model is correct for the noisy point, then it's should be correct for the point without the noise.
+The idea is that if the model is correct for the noisy point, then it should be correct for the point without the noise.
 To formally prove it, we show that choosing the risk-score conditions in a specific way ensures that they are monotone models.